The Pizzigati Prize

 We were excited to award $10,000 during the Nonprofit Technology Conference to help KoboToolbox continue its work

-We reviewed terrific applications for this year's award, so we asked the other creators to share a little about their projects and how you can support their work.
+We reviewed terrific applications for this year's award, so we asked all the creators to share a little about their projects and how you can support their work.

 aam-digital.com